Oakland County Improves Service and Decreases Costs with Okta

 - Reduced technical debt

-Oakland County, Michigan, is one of the largest counties in the United States and according to the Center for Digital Government, it’s also one of the most technologically advanced.
+Oakland County, Michigan, is one of the largest counties in the United States and strives to be one of the most technologically advanced.
 To get there, the county needed to re-architect an infrastructure made up of fractured, on-premises and cloud systems so that it could efficiently manage access and better serve its 1.2 million citizens.

 Citizens want convenient access to services and secure data, but Oakland County’s sprawling IT infrastructure made it time-consuming, expensive, and challenging to meet these expectations.
 The county faced significant maintenance and development tasks, limited visibility into access and activity logs, and a heavy provisioning workload.

 Oakland County decided to reduce its technical debt by modernizing its infrastructure and placing a strong identity solution at its core.
 After an extensive RFP process, the county selected Okta for its ease-of-use, abundant integrations, and its ability to support a hybrid infrastructure.
 Then Oakland County began laying the groundwork for a modern infrastructure—with Okta Adaptive Multi-Factor Authentication (MFA) in place to protect the framework.

 When COVID-19 hit, Oakland County quickly prioritized agility and remote security over its standardization initiatives.
 In addition to enabling 5000 employees to work from home, the IT team also needed to address auditor concerns around the variety of remote communications tools in use.
 Fortunately, Oakland County was able to quickly expand the usage of its existing security tools to all employees, while also improving its security posture by completing the MFA rollout and adding Okta Verify.